epsi-rns/epsi-rns.github.io/_posts/system/2023/2023-03-03-arch-install.markdown

 ### Preface

-> Goal: Examine arch install.
+> Goal: Examine arch install for multiboot situation.

 The last time I wrote about Arch install is in 2014 (nine years ago).